flupe/fouine/README.md

 ### Union types.

-For the last submission, we added the ability to define user-land union types.
-Just as in OCaml, those types can be polymorphic and be parametrized by several type variables.
+For the last submission, we added the ability to define user-land recursive union types.
+Just as in OCaml, these types can be polymorphic and parametrized by multiple type variables.
-Please notice that types aren't recursive just yet (We actually spent no time thinking about this specific issue).

 ```ocaml
 >>> type 'a ok = Machin of 'a | Truc of int;;